KCCG/shell-genomics/_episodes/02-the-filesystem.md

 > > {: .output}
 > >
 > > The name of the text file is `youfoundit.txt`.
+> >
+> > The `ls` command comes with many other useful options, such as sorting by size or modification time.
+> > Take a moment to peruse some of these options.
+Don't worry about remembering the flags, just make a
+> > mental note of what is possible, in case you need it in the future.
 > {: .solution}
 {: .challenge}